 What is FINRA Arbitration?

-With a few exceptions, all broker-dealer firms are required to be members of FINRA – the Financial Industry Regulatory Authority.
-FINRA sponsors a forum for the arbitration of disputes between investors and FINRA member firms and their representatives.
-Arbitration is similar to litigation, but the case is decided by an arbitrator or a panel of arbitrators (usually lawyers), rather than a judge, and the rules are a bit more relaxed in arbitration than they are in court.
+Virtually all securities broker-dealer firms are required to be members of FINRA – the Financial Industry Regulatory Authority.
+FINRA provides a forum for the arbitration of disputes between investors and FINRA member firms and their representatives.
+Arbitration is similar to litigation, but the procedural and evidentiary rules are a bit more relaxed in arbitration than they are in court.

 Do I have to file my claims in arbitration?

-FINRA member firms generally require their clients to sign account agreements containing arbitration clauses (agreements to resolve all disputes in FINRA arbitration proceedings, rather than court proceedings).
+FINRA member firms generally require their clients to sign account agreements containing arbitration clauses (agreements to resolve all disputes in FINRA arbitration proceedings).
 The U.S. Supreme Court has held that these arbitration clauses are enforceable.
 In the absence of an arbitration clause, a customer still has the option to arbitrate.

 Is the arbitration process fair?